Cheznoodle/COMP2042_CW_hfyeh2/README.md

 * Execute `Main.java` from the `brickGame.Model` package to start the game.

 # Implemented and Working Properly:

 1) **Added Background Image**

-   -A football field background is displayed as the background image.
+   - A football field background is displayed as the background image.

 2) **Added Background Sound**

-   -The wii game music track is played as the background sound.
+   - The wii game music track is played as the background sound.

 3) **Added Game Start Menu**

-   -Three buttons that display "Load Game", "Start New Game", and "Exit Game" after the game just started running.
+   - Three buttons that display "Load Game", "Start New Game", and "Exit Game" after the game just started running.

 4) **Added image effects when the ball hits the heart block, deducted heart, bonus ball, and golden ball block**

-   -PNG images will display according to the power-up which is activated by the player.
+   - PNG images will display according to the power-up which is activated by the player.

 5) **Added sound effects when the ball hits the heart block, deducted heart, bonus ball, and golden ball block**

-    -mp3 sound effects work simultaneously some when a power-up is activated by the player.
+    - mp3 sound effects work simultaneously some when a power-up is activated by the player.

 6) **Added a pause button when the user presses the 'ESC' key**

-    -The player can pause the gameplay by pressing the ESCAPE key.
+    - The player can pause the gameplay by pressing the ESCAPE key.

 7) **Changes font style and background color to heart, score, and level label**

-    -Added CSS styles to change the visual style of the game.
+    - Added CSS styles to change the visual style of the game.

 8) **Shake stage when the heart is deducted**

-    -The stage will rumble when a heart is deducted from the player.
+    - The stage will rumble when a heart is deducted from the player.

 9) **Mute sound button when the user presses the 'M' key**

-    -The player can mute the sound of the game when he/she presses the M key.
+    - The player can mute the sound of the game when he/she presses the M key.

 10) **Ball spawn is fixed to the center of the scene**

-    -Ball always spawns in the middle of the scene at the start of every level.
+    - Ball always spawns in the middle of the scene at the start of every level.

 11) **Added more interactive start menu buttons**

-    -Buttons enlarge when the player hovers over them.
+    - Buttons enlarge when the player hovers over them.

 12) **Added sound effects when the user hovers over a button**

-    -A sound effect will play when the player hovers over a button in the start menu.
+    - A sound effect will play when the player hovers over a button in the start menu.

 # Implemented but Not Working Properly:

 1) Pause button menu (pause menu will not display).
    * Did not manage to fully utilize and convert elements using 'root' to 'layeredRoot' which allows for layering of UI elements.

 2) Load Game function
    * The game will skip levels occasionally after loading a saved game and levels may not progress to the next level even though all blocks are hit

 3) Save Game function
    * Does not save power-up in the current state.
    * Example: When saving the game that has the golden ball activated.
 The golden ball will reset to a normal ball after loading the game using the save file.